l7mp/stunner/doc/MONITORING.md

 ## Integration with Prometheus and Grafana

 Collection and visualization of STUNner relies on Prometheus and Grafana services.
 The STUNer helm repository provides a ready-to-use Prometheus and Grafana stack.
 See [Installation](#installation) for installation steps.
-Doing the visualization requires user input on the configuration.
-For details, check [Configuration and Usage](#configuration-and-usage).
+Metrics visualization requires user input on configuring the plots.
+Refer to [Configuration and Usage](#configuration-and-usage) for details.

 ### Installation

 A full-fledged Prometheus+Grafana helm chart is available in the STUNner helm repo.
-To use this chart, the installation steps are the following.
+To use this chart, the installation steps involve enabling monitoring in STUNner, and installing the Prometheus+Grafana stack with helm.

 1. **Configure STUNner to expose the metrics**